 This per capita ratio adds overlapping and underlying debt, which is the debt issued by cities, school districts, and special districts within Sedgwick County and backed by Sedgwick County taxpayers.
 Thus, this ratio measures that total amount of local government debt borne by each resident in the County.
 The debt policy sets a limit of \$3,000 per capita.
 Since 2008, due to multiple bond issuances by cities and school districts, this target ratio has been exceeded.
-Based on anticipated future debt issuances by cities, school districts, and other governmental units in the County, this ratio is expected to remain above the targeted maximum through 2027, and is expected to peak at approximately \$3,763 in 2026.
+Based on anticipated future debt issuances by cities, school districts, and other governmental units in the County, this ratio is expected to remain above the targeted maximum through 2028, and is expected to be at \$3,591 that year.